bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ### **6.10 Depositary Balance View**

-The Depository Balance View is a smart contract that is used for calculation of the portfolio value in USD.
+The Depository Balance View is a smart contract that is used for calculating the portfolio's value in USD.
 All Oracle contracts are obliged to implement this interface for communicating with the protocol.

 ### 6.11 Budget